Idera Pharmaceuticals Inc. (IDRA)'s Financial Results Comparing With Immunic Inc. (NASDAQ:IMUX) | New Business Observer

 Profitability

-Table 2 provides Idera Pharmaceuticals Inc. and Immunic Inc.’s return on equity, return on assets and net margins.
+Table 2 has Idera Pharmaceuticals Inc. and Immunic Inc.’s net margins, return on assets and return on equity.

 |Net Margins